Find Grad Schools

 21 Yearly Graduations

 Hartford Seminary comes in at #20 on our list of the most popular colleges offering master's degrees in philosophy & religious studies.
 Each year, around 100 students seeking various degrees attend the university.
 During the most recent year for which we have data, 21 people received their master's degree in philosophy & religious studies from Hartford Seminary.
-About 63% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
-Hartford Seminary philosophy & religious studies graduates who receive their master's degree go on to jobs earning a median salary of $53,160.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 43% were women.

 Below are some popular majors that are similar to philosophy & religious studies that offer master’s degrees.